giacomobignardi/Trupp-online-art-wellbeing/README.md

 ## Materials

-The online cultural experiences can be found [here for the waterlillies](https://artsandculture.google.com/story/monet-the-water-lily-pond/WgIS72lKcegxJQ) and [here for the bento](https://artsandculture.google.com/story/vAVBze4XARcz7g) conditions.
+The online cultural experiences can be found [here for the water-lillies](https://artsandculture.google.com/story/monet-the-water-lily-pond/WgIS72lKcegxJQ) and [here for the bento](https://artsandculture.google.com/story/vAVBze4XARcz7g) conditions.

-## licence
+## License

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]